Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Offbeat: Texas a trailblazer in the realm of gay divorces

-• acrimony However, a judge recently agreed to care a divorce case for a married out-of-state gay couple.
+• However, a judge recently agreed to care a divorce case for a married out-of-state gay couple.
 Best part?
 The state attorney general is having a hissy fit. source

 02 Oct 2009 13:30